Search and Apply for Jobs at Wright State

 - List job duties that reflect the position requirements and ensure they are not based upon the capabilities of any one individual.

 If applicable, also address the type of supervisory responsibility that is expected from this role.
-Detail the extent of the job’s authority to hire, discipline, terminate, assign work, train, and evaluate performance of subordinates.
+Detail the extent of the job’s authority to hire, discipline, terminate, assign work, train, and evaluate the performance of subordinates.
 This can be either a separate job duty or noted in other job duties as appropriate.
 The following lists various levels of supervision:

 - Provide direction to other individuals.